Automated Repair of Resource Leaks in Android Applications: Related Work

-\fakepar{Static analysis for Android.} Since Android apps run on mobile devices, they are prone to defects such as privacy leaks~\cite{GiblerCEC12}, permission misuses~\cite{AnadroidMalware}, and other security vulnerabilities~\cite{secVul_ndss/ZhouJ13, SA_survey2020} that are less prominent (or have less impact) in traditional ``desktop'' applications.
+Approaches based on static analysis build an \emph{abstraction} of a program's behavior, which can be searched exhaustively for leaks.
+Since Android apps run on mobile devices, they are prone to defects such as privacy leaks~\cite{GiblerCEC12}, permission misuses~\cite{AnadroidMalware}, and other security vulnerabilities~\cite{secVul_ndss/ZhouJ13, SA_survey2020} that are less prominent (or have less impact) in traditional ``desktop'' applications.
 In such specialized domains, where \emph{soundness} of analysis is paramount, static analysis is widely applied---for example to perform taint analysis~\cite{taintanalysisLuoBS19} and other kinds of control-flow based analyses~\cite{StaticAnalysisSurveyLiBPRBOKT17,FlowDroid_PLDI14}.
 Indeed, there has been plenty of work that applied static analysis to analyze resource management in Java~\cite{WeimerN04,DilligDYC08}, including detecting resource leaks~\cite{TorlakC10, KelloggSSE2021}.

 Whereas some of these contributions could be useful also to analyze mobile apps written in Java, in order to do so the techniques should first be extended to support the peculiarities of the Android programming model---in particular, its event-driven control flow.

-\fakepar{Resource leaks in Android.} The amount of work on \emph{detecting} resource leaks~\cite{EnergyPatchTSE18,FSE14,Relda2TSE16,DynamicRLA_LiuXCL14, LeakEmpericalStudy} and the recent publication of the \leaks curated collection of leaks~\cite{droidleaks} indicate that leak detection is considered a practically important problem in Android programming.
-Whereas \toolname is one of only two fully automated approaches for \emph{fixing} resource leaks (the other is RelFix, discussed below), leak \emph{detection} is more widely studied and has used a broad range of techniques---from static analysis to testing.
+General-purposes static analyzers for Java like FindBugs~\cite{FindBugs}, are also capable of detecting a variety of issues in common Java resources (e.g., files); however, FindBugs is neither sound nor very precise~\cite{DBLP:conf/msr/VetroTM10}, as it is based on heuristics and pattern-matching that are primarily geared towards detecting stylistic issues and code smells.